gecko0307/dagon/README.md

 Dagon
 =====
-The goal of this project is creating a modern, easy to use, extendable 3D game engine for [D language](https://dlang.org/).
+The goal of this project is to create a modern, easy to use, extensible 3D game engine for [D language](https://dlang.org/).
 Dagon is based on OpenGL 4.0 core profile.
-It works on Windows and Linux, both 32 and 64-bit.
+It works on Windows and Linux.

-The engine is still under development and lacks a lot of important functionality.
-Currently it is not recommended to use Dagon in production due to unstable API.
-Follow development on [Trello](https://trello.com/b/4sDgRjZI/dagon-0110) to see priority tasks.
+The engine is still under development and lacks many important features.
+It is currently not recommended to use Dagon in production due to API instability.
+Follow the development on [Trello](https://trello.com/b/4sDgRjZI/dagon-0110) to see the priority tasks.

-Dagon uses modern graphics techniques and so requires quite powerful graphics card.
-At least Turing-based NVIDIA cards are recommended (raytracing support is not required though).
+Dagon uses modern graphics techniques and so requires a fairly powerful graphics card to run.
+Turing-based NVIDIA cards are recommended (although ray tracing support is not required).

-If you like Dagon, please support its development on [Patreon](https://www.patreon.com/gecko0307) or [Liberapay](https://liberapay.com/gecko0307).
-You can also make one-time donation via [PayPal](https://www.paypal.me/tgafarov) or [NOWPayments](https://nowpayments.io/donation/gecko0307).
+If you like Dagon, support its development on [Patreon](https://www.patreon.com/gecko0307) or [Liberapay](https://liberapay.com/gecko0307).
+You can also make a one-time donation via [PayPal](https://www.paypal.me/tgafarov) or [NOWPayments](https://nowpayments.io/donation/gecko0307).
 I appreciate any support.
 Thanks in advance!

 [![GitHub Actions CI Status](https://github.com/gecko0307/dagon/workflows/CI/badge.svg)](https://github.com/gecko0307/dagon/actions?query=workflow%3ACI)
 [![DUB Package](https://img.shields.io/dub/v/dagon.svg)](https://code.dlang.org/packages/dagon)